atiris/gomshal/README.md

 # gomshal

- Extracts Shared locations from Google Maps to json object *(replacement for official missing api for shared location)* as node.js library.
-As this is not an official api, it requires to log in to a google account with a **username and password**. 👨‍👩‍👧‍👦 🔎 🌍
+ Extracts Shared locations from Google Maps 👨‍👩‍👧‍👦 🔎 🌍 to JSON for Node.js.
+There is not an official api for Shared locations by Google, so it requires full **username and password** for Google account.

 ## Install

-🔽 Download using npm: `npm install gomshal --save`
+💾 Download using npm: `npm install gomshal --save`

 ### Npm ignore scripts flag